Adityanath takes oath as Uttar Pradesh CM; Maurya, Pathak made deputy CMs | Politics

 - India

-Yogi Adityanath on Friday took oath as the Uttar Pradesh chief minister for a second term at a ceremony where 52 others were sworn in as ministers, as PM Narendra Modi watched the proceedings marking the BJP’s triumphant return to power in the state.
+Yogi Adityanath on Friday took oath as the Uttar Pradesh chief minister for a second term at a ceremony where 52 others were sworn in as ministers and Prime Minister Narendra Modi watched the proceedings that showcased the BJP's triumph in the crucial state.

 Keshav Prasad Maurya, who failed to win his seat in the assembly polls, is a deputy CM again.
-Brajesh Pathak too is a deputy chief minister, replacing Dinesh Sharma in the outgoing Adityanath cabinet.
+Outgoing law minister Brajesh Pathak too was sworn in as a deputy chief minister, replacing Dinesh Sharma in the previous Adityanath cabinet.

 A festive atmosphere prevailed at Bharat Ratna Atal Bihari Vajpayee Ekana stadium.
-Enthusiastic BJP supporters chanted ''Modi, Modi'' during event.
+BJP supporters chanted ''Modi, Modi''.
+As people waited for the main event, traditional dances were performed at the side stages.

 Apart from the chief minister, 18 cabinet ministers -- including the two deputy CMs -- 14 ministers of state (independent charge) and 20 other ministers of state were administered the oath by Governor Anandiben Patel.

+Twenty-one of the 52 ministers – excluding the CM – are from the upper castes, seven of them Brahmins.

+Twenty are from the Other Backward Classes (OBC), nine are Dalits and one each from the Muslim and the Sikh communities, as the BJP tries to achieve a caste balance that will help it in the 2024 Lok Sabha elections.

-As the event progressed, the oath was administered to two and even four ministers of state in each go to save time.
+As the event progressed, the oath was administered to two and even four junior ministers in one go to save time.

-On Twitter, PM Modi congratulated Adityanath and expressed confidence that his government in its fresh term will write another chapter of progress in Uttar Pradesh while fulfilling the people's aspirations.
+On Twitter, PM Modi congratulated Adityanath and expressed confidence that his new government will write another ''chapter of progress'' in Uttar Pradesh while fulfilling the people's aspirations.

-This is the first time in over three decades that a party has won the assembly elections twice in a row in the crucial state, a feat that BJP leaders feel brightens the chances of its return to power in the 2024 Lok Sabha elections as well.
+This is the first time in over three decades that a party has won the assembly elections twice in a row in the populous state, a feat that BJP leaders feel brightens the chances of its return to power in the next Lok Sabha elections as well.

-There can be a maximum of 60 ministers including the chief minister in Uttar Pradesh under the constitutional provisions.
+There can be up to 60 ministers including the chief minister in Uttar Pradesh under the constitutional provisions.

 Danish Azad Ansari has been made a minister of state.
 He is the lone Muslim face in the Adityanath government.